kokkos/ProgrammingGuide/benchmarks.md

 \end{figure}
 ```

-In many ways, the optimizer brittleness in this single outlier presents a strong argument for the sort of genericity that `mdspan` provides.
+In many ways, the optimizer brittleness in this single outlier presents a strong argument for the sort of genericness that `mdspan` provides.
 As C++ continues to evolve, more compiler-specific extensions that let programmers give hints to guide compiler optimization are likely to trickle in.
 Maintaining such hints inside the logic of application code is often impractical or impossible, but incorporating that information into the `mdspan` accessor (particularly if such accessors can be vendor-provided), over which most algorithms can be generic, is a completely reasonable proposition in many cases.